software-development-project-1/software-development-project-1.github.io/material/backend-deployment.md

 Successfully logging in directs you to Rahti console.
 When starting the console for the first time take the site's tour showing important navigation options.
 After the tour you are ready to create your Rahti project.

-Click the "Project: All projects" dropdown menu and choose "Create Project" or click the text "Create a Project".
-If you don't have these options visible in your page, make sure you are in "Developer" view (marked with yellow).
+In the navigation collapse "Home" and click "Projects".
+On the "Projects" page click the "Create project" button.

 ![Create Rahti project](/assets/rahti/rahti-create-project.png)